coreos/owners-file-action/README.md

 - `/hold` - Approvers can place a hold on the PR to prevent auto-merge
 - `/hold cancel` - Remove the hold

+## Auto-Merge

+The action automatically merges PRs when all conditions are met:

+- ✅ PR has the `lgtm` label (added by a reviewer)
+- ✅ PR has the `approved` label (added by an approver)
+- ✅ PR does NOT have the `hold` label

+The merge will happen automatically after any comment command or label event.
+You can control the merge strategy using the `MERGE_STRATEGY` environment variable:

+- `merge` (default) - Creates a merge commit
+- `squash` - Squashes all commits into one
+- `rebase` - Rebases commits onto the base branch

 ## Label Protection